 What makes the Snuza HeroMD different?

 The Snuza HeroMD is the world’s first medically certified wearable, portable baby breathing monitor.
 And it’s actually affordable, unlike many monitors used in hospitals.
-Whereas some baby monitors feature extras like app pairing, the Snuza HeroMD is just what you need in an emergency: a simple device that saves lives.
+The Snuza HeroMD is just what you need to help provide you the opportunity to intervene quickly, should baby stop breathing.